 - Breach of contract.

+Example: Joel buys a new home but lets the current owners stay in it for up to 60 days.
+Sometime before the 60 days is up the family moves out, leaving the house vacant.
+During that time the house is damaged in a fire.
 Joel’s homeowner denies Joel’s claim for property damage on the grounds that the policy does not cover homes that have been vacant for more than 30 days.
-But absent proof of when the prior owners moved out, the company must investigate and consider Joel’s claim in good faith.
+However, absent proof of when the prior owners moved out, the company must investigate and consider Joel’s claim in good faith.

-The policyholder must also act in good faith and comply with the notice requirements set forth in the policy.7 Misrepresenting the facts of an accident could invalidate the policy and possibly result in prosecution for fraud.
+You must also act in good faith and comply with the notice requirements set forth in the policy.7 Misrepresenting the facts of an accident could invalidate the policy and possibly result in prosecution for fraud.

-4. What is a “covered risk” under California insurance law?
+4. What is a “covered risk”?

 - Costs of defending a lawsuit against the other party,